Improving Democracy

 2020 Census appropriation

-Illinois made the largest investment nationally to ensure a complete and accurate count for the 2020 Census.
-Illinois is projected to lose one or two congressional seats based on its anticipated population loss.
+CHANGE Illinois and partners advocated for additional funding and equitable distribution of those funds to ensure a complete and accurate count for the 2020 Census.
 Counting every resident in Illinois is important to ensure we have a shot at fair political maps that represent all of us and to ensure our state’s interests are represented in Congress.
 We also receive federal dollars that are important for road repairs, building projects and public services based on our state’s population.
-The state has allocated $29 million to assist in outreach, education, and public awareness for the census count.
+The state allocated $29 million to assist in outreach, education, and public awareness for the census count.

 SB2090: County jail ballot access